 - How far in advance to make this salad?
 This is such a quick salad to make, it is best served on the day of, even if you follow the extra step of draining the cucumbers.
 If you need to, you can do some prep and store ingredients separately in the fridge, then toss them all together a few minutes before serving.

 - Can I use dry dill weed instead?
 If fresh dill is not available, you can use dry dill weed.
 Start with 1 to 2 teaspoons of dry dill weed and add more to your liking.
 The general rule of thumb is 1 teaspoon of dill weed for 1 tablespoon of fresh dill.
-This recipe has about 4 tablespoons fresh dill, so technically, you can use up to 4 tsp dried dill weed...but again, I'd start small.
+This recipe has about 4 tablespoons fresh dill, so technically, you can use up to 4 teaspoon dried dill weed...but again, I'd start small.

 - Variations: If you dislike dill all together, you can use your favorite herb instead.
 Fresh mint or parsley would be great here.
 Also, if you're a fan of kalamata olives and feta cheese, you can sprinkle a bit in for more flavor!